 Campers and RVers should check out the park’s list of campgrounds to see which are open year-round.

 Getting to the Bracebridge Dinner?

 You can read our Yosemite Valley post for advice on how to get to the Yosemite National Park.
 If you are staying at The Majestic Yosemite Hotel you only need to walk downstairs.
-If you are staying at the Yosemite Valley Lodge or Big Tress Lodge, a free shuttle will be provided if you purchase the Bracebridge Dinner Package and you should check in advance for shuttle times.
-Note that the Yosemite Valley Lodge is a 5-minute drive from The Majestic Yosemite Hotel while the Wawona Hotel is a 45 to 60 minute drive from The Majestic Yosemite Hotel .
-If you plan to stay elsewhere, you’ll need to drive yourself.
-Free self parking and valet parking are available in front of The Majestic Yosemite Hotel.
+If you are staying at the Yosemite Valley Lodge, a free shuttle will be provided if you purchase the Bracebridge Dinner Package and you should check in advance for shuttle times.
+It is about a 5 minute drive from the Yosemite Valley Lodge to the The Ahwahnee.

 How to Dress for the Bracebridge Dinner at Yosemite?